 General requirements

-[PR 5.1-1] The 5G system shall support efficient operation of mobile base station relays, e.g. on board of moving vehicles, connected wirelessly to the NG-RAN and serving nearby 5G NR UEs (inside and/or outside the vehicle).
+[PR 5.1-1] The 5G system shall support efficient operation of mobile base station relays.

 [PR 5.1-2] The 5G system shall support means, for a mobile network operator, to configure, provision and dynamically control the operation of a mobile base station relay (e.g. mounted on a vehicle), including